-If you love sunbathing or make an effort to maintain a golden-bronze tan, you’ve unwittingly contributed to the aging of your skin.
+Bottom line: If you love sunbathing or make an effort to maintain a golden-bronze tan, you’ve unwittingly contributed to the aging of your skin.
 Sunbathing destroys the elastic fibers that keep skin looking firm and smooth, leading to earlier wrinkles, blotches, freckles, and discolorations.
 More important, sunburns contribute significantly to cancers of the skin.
 If you’ve included trips to the tanning salon, that’s even worse.
-Despite what ads suggest, using tanning beds doesn’t build up a “safe” base tan.
-It actually raises your risk for skin cancer and wrinkles, according to the American Academy of Dermatology.
+Despite what ads suggest, there’s no such thing as a “safe” tan.
+Using a tanning bed actually raises your risk for skin cancer and wrinkles, according to the American Academy of Dermatology.

-How to fix it: First of all, always wear a high SPF sunscreen if you’re going to be outdoors in the sun.
+How to fix it: Always, always, always wear a high-SPF sunscreen when you’re outdoors.
 Sticking to the shade and wearing a hat, sunglasses, long sleeves, and pants during peak sunburn hours can also help keep your skin safe.
 Schedule an annual “mole check” by a dermatologist; the doctor will inspect your skin for any unusual changes.
 And keep your eyes on your skin yourself.
 Anything new that doesn’t look right to you should be checked by a doctor.
-Finally, if you can’t live without the bronzed look, you can get it without the cancer risk by using a self-tanner.
+Finally, if you can’t live without the bronzed look, use a self-tanner.

 Behavior that leaves you angry, worried, or stressed all of the time

-An unhappy lifestyle releases a cascade of stress hormones that increase your blood pressure and blood sugar, lower immunity, slow digestion, and make you feel depressed and downright mean.
-Nature intended stress to be a short-lived fight-or-flight response to a threat, but modern life with chronic stressors can have far-reaching impact on your health, such as cravings for high-fat, sugary foods that increase your risk of being overweight.
-Both the ingredients in the bad food and the added weight increase your risk for heart disease and diabetes.
+Nature intended stress to be a short-lived fight-or-flight response to a threat, but modern life with chronic stressors can have far-reaching impact on your health, such as cravings for high-fat, sugary foods that increase your risk of being overweight, which only leads to a heightened risk for heart disease and type 2 diabetes.

 Eating breakfast (or any meal) when you’re not hungry

-How to fix it: Eat when you’re hungry; fast when you’re not.
+How to fix it: Eat when you’re hungry; fast when you’re not, suggests Kirkpatrick.
 Intermittent fasting—voluntary abstinence from food and drink for a stretch of time each day—has received a lot of attention lately.
-A study published in 2019 in Scientific Reports found that going without food for a certain length of time keeps blood sugar even, which boosts metabolism and can help the overweight shed pounds.
-Benefits include better glucose control and regulation of circadian rhythms (better sleep); all of these can help prevent diabetes.
+A study published in 2019 in Scientific Reports found that going without food for a certain length of time may help boost metabolism and can help overweight people shed pounds.
+Benefits include better glucose control and regulation of circadian rhythms (better sleep); and all of these can help prevent diabetes.

 Drinking too much alcohol

 How to fix it: You don’t have to quit cold turkey; stick to healthy limits.
-That’s two or less drinks per day for men, one for women.
-You’re also more likely to sip your drink slowly if you reserve alcohol for meals.
-Drink for flavor, not to get drunk.
+You’re more likely to sip your drink slowly if you reserve alcohol for meals.
 And if you can’t stop, acknowledge the addiction.
-Talk with your doctor and contact a support group like AA.
-Check with your doctor if you should be screened more often for bone density, cancers, and liver damage, since drinking raises your risk for all of these, according to the Centers for Disease Control and Prevention.
-(These 17 tips to help you cut back on drinking will help you make a great start.
+Talk with your doctor and consider contacting a support group like Alcoholics Anonymous.
+You should also check with your doctor about getting screened more often for bone density, cancer, and liver damage, since drinking raises your risk for all of these, according to the Centers for Disease Control and Prevention.
+(These 17 tips can help you cut back on drinking.)

 Overusing painkillers and sedatives

 How to fix it: New pain-relief strategies can ease muscle, joint, and head pain with fewer pills and side effects.
 For chronic pain, ask your doctor about switching to acetaminophen; unlike aspirin and ibuprofen, which are NSAIDs, acetaminophen doesn’t cause stomach irritation and doesn’t raise blood pressure.
 Save ibuprofen for flare-ups of severe, short-term pain.
 For frequent headaches, see your doctor; migraines can be stopped often with the right medication.
-If you think you’ll be susceptible to addiction, challenge any doctor who wants to put you on pain, mood, or sleeping medication long-term.
-If you’re already relying too much on them, get help if you can’t stop.
-There’s no shame in asking for help from family members, friends, or your doctor.
-Read on to learn about more bad health habits doctors wish you would stop ASAP.